studiohsoftware/2WIRELESS/README.md

 </br>
 </br>
 Run as USB host, and connect a MIDI USB controller directly to your 200e.
-Run as USB device, and connect your DAW directly to your 200e using USB.
+Run as USB device, and connect your DAW directly to your 200e.
 ## Preset Manager Commands
 - ### http://192.168.0.1/remoteenable
 Global remote enable.